szl97/bella-api-doc-gen/README.md

 **Field Descriptions (briefly):**

 *   `name`: Unique project name.
-*   `bearer_token`: Your secret token for authenticating future requests for THIS project.
 *   `source_openapi_url`: URL for Bella to fetch your latest OpenAPI spec.
 *   `callback_type`: `push_to_repo` or `custom_api`.
 *   `git_repo_url`: Required if `callback_type` is `push_to_repo`.